 - Second shutter button useful for shooting portraits – Less awkward to reach the shutter when shooting in portrait orientation.

-- You can charge 2 extra batteries through most grips – Making it really efficient to keep shooting even in situations that are demanding from the battery.
+- You can charge 2 extra batteries through most hand grips – Making it really efficient to keep shooting even in situations that are demanding from the battery.

 - Also weather resistant – Just like your Fuji X-T1, X-T2, or X-T3 camera.
 Same quality build you’re used to.